Anni Yang, PhD.

 Post-Doc at Colorado State University and USDA-APHIS

-Research Interests: Medical and Health Geography, Disease ecology, Infectious diseases, Conservation, Wildlife-livestock-human interface, Dynamic spatial simulation models, Network models, Host movement.
+Research Interests: Medical and Health Geography, Spatial disease ecology, Infectious diseases, Environmental health, Wildlife-livestock-human interface, Dynamic spatial simulation models, Network models, Host movement.

 I’m a medical/health geographer and a spatial disease ecologist.
-My research intersects in geography, disease ecology, and movement ecology.
-I employ GIS, geospatial statistical analysis, and ecological simulation modeling to understand disease spillover and transmission dynamics at the livestock-wildlife-human interface.
-My other research interests also extend to conservation and public/veterinary health.
+My research intersects in geography, disease ecology, and one health.
+I employ GIS, geospatial literacy and modeling, machine learning algorithms, and dynamic simulation modeling to understand the disease transmission dynamics and environmental impacts on human and ecosystem health.

 Current members